Introduction

 6. Secure Your Website (HTTPS)

+Security is non-negotiable.
 Google confirmed HTTPS as a ranking signal years ago, and it remains important.

 Ensure: